electricimp/ConnectionManager/README.md

 **NOTE:** We've found setting the buffer size to 8096 to be very helpful in many applications using the ConnectionManager class, though your application may require a different buffer size.

-#### blinkupBehaviour
+#### blinkupBehavior

 **Default Value:** `ConnectionManager.BLINK_ON_DISCONNECT`
 **Values:** `BLINK_ON_DISCONNECT` | `BLINK_ON_CONNECT` | `BLINK_ALWAYS` | `BLINK_NEVER`

-The blinkupBehaviour flag modifies when the ConnectionManager enables the BlinkUp circuit (using [imp.enableblinkup](http://electricimp.com/docs/api/imp/enableblinkup):
+The blinkupBehavior flag modifies when the ConnectionManager enables the BlinkUp circuit (using [imp.enableblinkup](http://electricimp.com/docs/api/imp/enableblinkup):

 - `ConnectionManager.BLINK_ON_DISCONNECT` will enable BlinkUp while the imp is disconnected.
 - `ConnectionManager.BLINK_ON_CONNECT` will enable BlinkUp while the imp is connected.
 - `ConnectionManager.BLINK_ALWAYS` will ensure the BlinkUp circuit is always active.
 - `ConnectionManager.BLINK_NEVER` will ensure the BlinkUp circuit is never active.

-**NOTE:** The impOS **always** enables the BlinkUp circuit for the first 60 seconds after a coldboot to ensure the imp never enters an unrecoverable state.
-As a result, regardless of what blinkupBehavior flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a coldboot.
+**NOTE:** The impOS **always** enables the BlinkUp circuit for the first 60 seconds after a coldboot or a successful blinkup to ensure the imp never enters an unrecoverable state.
+As a result, regardless of what blinkupBehavior flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a coldboot or a successful blinkup.

 ## Class Methods